helenaferdy/helenaferdy.github.io/_posts/2024-09-03-checkpoint-sandblast.md

 tags: [Check Point]
 ---

-Check Point Threat Emulation, also known as SandBlast, is a security solution that proactively defends against advanced threats by simulating and analyzing potentially malicious files in a secure, isolated environment (sandbox).
+Check Point Threat Emulation SandBlast is a security solution that proactively defends against advanced threats by simulating and analyzing potentially malicious files in a secure, isolated environment (sandbox).
 This technology detects and prevents zero-day attacks, ransomware, and other sophisticated malware by executing suspicious files in a virtual environment to observe their behavior before they can impact the network.

 ![x](/static/2024-09-03-checkpoint-sandblast/00.png)